zhouyl/flowblade/docs/components/data-display/avatar.md

 | `name` | `string` | `null` | Name for fallback initials |
 | `icon` | `string` | `null` | Icon name for fallback |
 | `shape` | `string` | `'circle'` | Shape: `circle`, `square`, `rounded` |

+### Style Props

+Avatar supports all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).

 ## With Image